Pewpewarrows/hugo-theme-mfw/README.md

 TODO: update hugo to latest, taxonomy and taxonomyTerm are now term and taxonomy, respectively
 TODO: hugo modules? especially for js build systems?
 TODO: customized simple versions of social shortcodes (insta, twitter, etc)
+TODO: as part of i18n will want to use that template tag for all static text (like "minute read")

 - [ ] .Site.Params.title is used in opengraph template instead of .Site.Title
 - [ ] evaluate generated html for whitespace to remove with {{- -}}
+- [ ] improved default RSS template with images <https://github.com/brunoamaral/future-imperfect-DI/blob/master/layouts/_default/rss.xml>

 ## Github Issues